Glamorgan County Golf Union League Rules

 A Club may enter up to three teams and the entry fee per annum for each team shall be such sum as decided by the Committee.

 The Committee shall divide and allocate the teams into as many Divisions as is practical.
-Teams may have two teams in the same Division and those two teams must play the two fixtures against each other before any other matches are played.

 The teams shall play against all other teams in the same Division on a home and away basis.
 These Matches may, by mutual agreement between the Clubs, be played on a neutral course.